California's Driving Laws on Cell Phones, Talking & Texting

 Additionally, cell phone driving laws in California prohibit any driver under the age of 18 from using a cell phone for any reason.
 School bus drivers are also prohibited from using a cell phone, even in a hands-free form.

 Distracted driving can affect a potential personal injury lawsuit.
 If one driver is violating a statute (like texting or talking while driving), it becomes negligence per se.
-This means that you can be presumed negligent by the court because you were willingly violating the law when the accident occurred.
+This means that you can be presumed negligent by the court because you were willingly violating the law when the car accident occurred.

 If you are deemed negligent, you may be required to pay for someone else’s damages, and you will forfeit any right to collect damages yourself for a personal injury lawsuit.